-A template string is a regular JavaScript string which is enclosed with back-tick characters (`) seeded with placeholders denoted with ${ }.
-At runtime, your code replaces the placeholders with real values.
+A typescript template string (or template literal) is a regular JavaScript string which is enclosed within the back-tick characters (`) seeded with multiple placeholders denoted with ${ }.
+At runtime, the code replaces the placeholders with their real values.

-Let’s see a very basic example of template string.
-In this example, at runtime, the code replaces placeholders with the actual values of variables.
+In this example, at runtime, the code replaces the placeholders name and age with the actual values of variables.
 It’s called variable substitution.

 const name: String = 'Lokesh';